Cybo1927/Discord-Bot/.github/README.md

 * Mute command to mute misbehaving users
 * Muter command to mute misbehaving mods/admins (by removing a specified role)

-***Note: Blocked links can be viewed, the bot will create an embed which shows that a link was blocked and allows you to click-to-see the message that was deleted***
+***Note: Blocked links can be viewed, the bot will create an embed which allows you to see the message that was deleted***

 # Requirements for self-hosting: